dcozartII/hello-heroku-app/README.md

 ## on heroku.

 ## About:
-Hello-Heroku-app builds off of my hello node app:
+Hello-Heroku-app builds off of my hello node app: https://github.com/dcozartII/hello-node-app.
+It is all the same code but the main thing we are doing differently is uploading it to heroku by creating an account and using the repo from github to add code to the heroku website version.

 ### Steps to find the website